 Please note: Online ticket sales end one hour prior to the performance start time.
 Tickets may be available from the box office.

-Subscriptions available for all three National Geographic Live shows through the box office, 250-386-6121.
+Subscriptions available for National Geographic Live shows through the box office, 250-386-6121.

 Nizar Ibrahim, Paleontologist